Goal of the EUNIS Elite Award

 A brief summary of the project is also required.

-A full paper submission for EUNIS Congress (within the call for papers) is requested and an indication of intention to submit an entry for the Elite Award contest at the same time.
+A full paper submission for EUNIS Congress (within the call for papers) is requested.
+The Executive Secretary of EUNIS is in charge of the organization of the Award.

 The project team of the winning submission receives an honorary diploma.
-The winner of the Award will have an invited slot at the Congress.
-The winning presentation is be put on the EUNIS web together with the previous winners.
+The winner of the Award will have a slot at the Congress.
+The winning presentation is to be put on the EUNIS web together with the previous winners.

 2017 EUNIS Elite Award for excellence in implementing Information Systems for Higher Education winner was the paper: DABAR – the national infrastructure for digital repositories, by Draženko Celjak, Zoran Bekić, Marko Cundeković, Ljiljana Jertec, Miroslav Milinović and Alen Zubić from SRCE – University of Zagreb.